mixxxdj/mixxx/source/chapters/library.rst

 ==========

 In this section of the library you can start and stop recordings well as view previous recordings and the dates they were made.
 Also see the chapter :ref:`djing-recording-your-mix`.

 History
 =======

-New in Mixx 1.11: The history section automatically keeps a list of tracks you play in your DJ sets.This is handy for remembering what worked in your DJ sets, posting set-lists, or reporting your plays to licensing organizations.
+New in Mixxx 1.11: The history section automatically keeps a list of tracks you play in your DJ sets.This is handy for remembering what worked in your DJ sets, posting set-lists, or reporting your plays to licensing organizations.
 Every time you start Mixxx, a new history section is created.
 You can export it as a playlist in various formats or play it again with Auto DJ.
 You can join the current history session with a previous one by right-clicking and selecting "Join with previous".

 Analyze
 =======

 The Analyze view allows you to see a list of either all tracks in the library or tracks added to the library within the last 7 days.
 You can select certain tracks and run BPM and beatgrid detection on them in advance.
 Waveforms will be generated as part of a analysis as well.
 Also see the chapter :ref:`djing-bpm-detection`.

 iTunes, Traktor, and Rhythmbox Libraries
 ========================================